Chili’s Skillet Queso: The Easiest Two-Ingredient Copycat Recipe

 When the most complicated part of a recipe is melting cheese, you know that even your teens or kitchen-phobic spouse can handle it on their own.
 Yet, inept cooks have a history of messing up when it comes to boiling water, so here are a few tricks you may want to pass along.

-- Cut the block of cheese up into small cubes.
-Doing this will let the cheese melt quicker, more evenly, and help avoid any scorching.
+1. Cut the block of cheese into small cubes.
+This will let the cheese melt quicker and more evenly and help avoid scorching.

-- Don’t melt the cheese alone.
-Combine the cubed cheese with the Hormel chili in a large enough saucepan for the mixture only to reach halfway up the sides.
+2. Don’t melt the cheese alone.
+Combine the cubed cheese with the Hormel chili in a large enough saucepan so that the mixture only reaches halfway up the sides.
 Place the saucepan over low heat.

-- Stir continuously.
-That means stir from the moment the pan goes on the heat until you take it off, keep that mixture moving.
+3. Stir continuously.
+That means keep the mixture moving from the moment the pan goes on the heat until you take it off.
 Alternate between a circular and a figure-eight stirring pattern to ensure the ingredients in the center of the pot don’t burn.

-- Take the saucepan off the heat once the cheese melts and the chili is hot.
+4. Once the cheese melts and the chili is hot, remove the saucepan from the heat.
 Do not let it come to a full rolling boil.
-Stir a few more times once you take off the heat.
+Stir a few more times once you remove the heat.

 How to Make Chili’s Skillet Queso Dip

-Some people like the dip a little on the chunky side, but those who don’t can blend it.
-The best way to get a smooth consistency is by using a stick blender directly in the pot.
-While it is possible to use a regular blender to puree the dip in batches, things will get a bit messy.
+Some people like the dip a little chunky, but those who don’t can blend it.
+The best way to get a smooth consistency is to use a stick blender directly in the pot.
+While using a regular blender to puree the dip in batches is possible, things will get a bit messy.

-Would you rather make it in a slow cooker?
+Would you instead make it in a slow cooker?
 Check out this Crock Pot Queso recipe.

 Watch us make Chili’s Skillet Queso on YouTube!